productdudeteam/gulp/backend/docs/NEW_FEATURE_GUIDE.md

 ## Overview

-This guide provides **step-by-step instructions** for AI to build new features in the Niya FastAPI Template.
+This guide provides **step-by-step instructions** for AI to build new features in the Gulp API.
 Follow this pattern to maintain consistency and scalability.

 ## 🏗️ Architecture Pattern